erpin10/CIND820/README.md

 The dependent variable for this study was also extracted from the CMS Claims Data Set:
 - Adjusted Score (Number of outpatient emergency department visits per 1000 long-stay resident days)

-The Constructed_Dataset folder contains the dataset constructed from the data sources listed above.
+The 'Constructed_Dataset' folder contains the dataset constructed from the data sources listed above.

+The 'Data_lifecycle' folder contains the various steps involved in the study.

+The 'Submission' folder contains the full Python notebook to date.

 # Data Cleansing
 Attributes were validated, renamed and unnecessary columns removed.
 The dependent variable was renamed from Adjusted Score to 'Number of outpatient emergency department visits per 1000 long-stay resident days'.
 The dataset was checked for duplicates and null values.
 Any nursing homes with null values in their dependent variable were removed (2241 rows).